AlikornSause/Notes-on-QIN-F21-PRO/README.md

    - Again, **make sure you only overwrite the lk_a or lk_b**.

 8. **Reboot**
-   - If done corectly, the text should be changed accordingly 🙂
+   - If done correctly, the text should change as expected 🙂.
    - This can also be used to change other strings.
    - This includes the **Red state** warning and other warnings.
    - The process should be very similar although **I haven't tested that**.
-   - But always, be **very carefull** when modifing these files.
+   - But always, be **very carefull** when modifying these files.

-**If the device behaves weirdly, you might have made an error when editing, try to reflash the original backup of lk**
+**If the device behaves strangely, you might have made an error when editing, try to reflash the original backup of lk**
 ---
 ## Removing the Orange State Warning text
 **You might me annoyed by this text that appears when booting:**